EDI (Electronic Data Interchange)

 Basically, any type of business that deals with large amounts of identical paperwork/form data can directly benefit from adopting an EDI solution

 Security of information is critical.
-The adoption of EDI infrastructure is also largely due to the convenience and the security of EDI.
+The adoption of EDI infrastructure is also largely due to the convenience and security of EDI.
 EDI used over a VAN (Value Added Network) is an even more secure way to ensure the data is reaching its destination and is being managed properly.

 A retailer attempting to implement a “just-in-time” inventory philosophy (that is, cutting down on overstocked inventory and replacing inventory in demand) would do well to implement an EDI solution.